lvhoaa/MyPathFinder/README.md

 # MyPathFinder
 - Link: https://lvhoaa.github.io/MyPathFinder/

 MyPathFinder is a project using BFS algorithm to find possible path from one point to another.
+This project uses a 10x10 matrix for illustration: blue blocks represent available blocks, red blocks represent unavailable blocks or walls, pink blocks represent the path found by the algorithm.

 #### STEP 1: Enter begin node and finish node.
 Click Start Game!